 - Made some art using a piece of paper and some acrylic frames

 - Found bins and baskets to hold dirty laundry, clean laundry and other personal stuff that we keep in our cubbies but which doesn’t need to be on full display at all times (think hats, spare sunglasses, waterproof phone cases, etc…) I found all the baskets at Target and they are perfect for my laundry room.
 I had originally set my sites on some galvanized tubs, but the cost for how many I wanted quickly shot that idea down.
-In retrospect, the galvanized tubs would have scraped the shelves that I just repainted (which really would’ve hurt my feelings) so the woven silver gray baskets really were a much better solution.
+In retrospect, the galvanized tubs would have scraped the shelves that I just repainted (which really would’ve hurt my feelings) so the woven silver-gray baskets really were a much better solution.
 The two baskets shown below are the exact same color; the light from the window just really hit one more than the other.
 You can see the baskets I used here:

 The silver basket with the handle on the counter was in my 1,001 basket stash.
-I’ve held on to it as it is divided into 4 section inside.
+I’ve held on to it as it is divided into 4 sections inside.
 I spray painted it and we’re using it for frequently accessed items like pens/pencils and dog treats.

 - Cleaned out and organized the cubbies (again).
-The storage bins on bottom of the cubbies are for clean and folded laundry.
+The storage bins on the bottom of the cubbies are for clean and folded laundry.
 I am still the ‘master laundress’ of the home, but everyone is responsible for putting away their own laundry.
 These baskets make it easy for me to fold the laundry and put it in the appropriate basket.

 - Made some labels for our bins and baskets.
 Funny story here.
-When the labels arrived the side that I assumed was to be facing out was blue, instead of the silver indicated.
+When the labels arrived, the side that I assumed was to be facing out was blue, instead of the silver indicated.
 Since I was planning on painting them gold, I didn’t give it another thought and just spray painted them.
-But for whatever reason the spray paint wasn’t adhering!
+But for whatever reason, the spray paint wasn’t adhering!
 Ugh.
 I keep spray painting until I realized that the ‘blue’ was actually a film that was placed on the exterior of the label holder so that it didn’t get scratched.
 Ummm…brain fart.

 - Made a curtain to hide the litter box

 My ‘new’ laundry room, in neutral ‘silver and gold’, is such a pleasant change from the previous jarring green.
 And I’m so happy that I spent the time to clear out and organize our cubbies.
 The convenience of cubbies can be both a blessing and a curse in that it is so convenient to just toss stuff in them and forget about it.
-While I thought I had cleaned the cubbies during my Unclutter bootcamp in January, there was still a great deal of ‘clutter’ lingering.
+While I thought I had cleaned the cubbies during my Unclutter Bootcamp in January, there was still a great deal of ‘clutter’ lingering.